mampfes/hacs_waste_collection_schedule/doc/ics/southlakeland_gov_uk.md

 ## How to get the configuration arguments

-- Goto <https://www.southlakeland.gov.uk/bins-and-recycling/collection-calendar/> and select your location.
+- Go to <https://www.southlakeland.gov.uk/bins-and-recycling/collection-calendar/> and select your location.
 - Rightclick -> copy the URL of the `Import these dates into your calendar` link.
 - Replace the `url` in the example configuration with this link.